Sexually transmitted infection: Epidemiology

-In 2008, it was estimated that 500 million people were infected with either syphilis, gonorrhea, chlamydia or trichomoniasis.
+In 2008, it was estimated that 500 million people were infected with syphilis, gonorrhea, chlamydia or trichomoniasis.
 At least an additional 530 million people have genital herpes and 290 million women have human papillomavirus (HPV).
 STIs other than HIV resulted in 142,000 deaths in 2013.
 In the United States there were 19 million new cases of sexually transmitted infections in 2010.

 In 2010, 19 million new cases of sexually transmitted infections occurred in women in the United States.
 A 2008 CDC study found that 25–40% of U.S. teenage girls has a sexually transmitted infection.
 Out of a population of almost 295,270,000 people there were 110 million new and existing cases of eight sexually transmitted infections.

 Over 400,000 sexually transmitted infections were reported in England in 2017, about the same as in 2016, but there were more than 20% increases in confirmed cases of gonorrhoea and syphilis.
 Since 2008 syphilis cases have risen by 148%, from 2,874 to 7,137, mostly among men who have sex with men.
 The number of first cases of genital warts in 2017 among girls aged 15–17 years was just 441, 90% less than in 2009 – attributed to the national HPV immunisation programme.

 AIDS is among the leading causes of death in present-day Sub-Saharan Africa.
 HIV/AIDS is transmitted primarily via unprotected sexual intercourse.
 More than 1.1 million persons are living with HIV/AIDS in the United States, and it disproportionately impacts African Americans.
 Hepatitis B is also considered a sexually transmitted infection because it can be spread through sexual contact.
 The highest rates are found in Asia and Africa and lower rates are in the Americas and Europe.
 Approximately two billion people worldwide have been infected with the hepatitis B virus.